 That depends on the kind of event.
 For illnesses, medical documentation from a physician or a hospital would normally be expected.
 For personal circumstances, confirmation from a professional counselor would normally be appropriate.
 The important thing is just that the documentation needs to be able to show that the student’s recollection of events as stated in the petition is accurate.
-For these purposes, a wide range of things can suffice and if there are any questions, one can best discuss that issue with the representative of the college or the Academic Counseling Center to whom one presents the petition.
+For these purposes, a wide range of things can suffice and if there are any questions, one can best discuss that issue with the representative of the college or the Academic Advising Center to whom one presents the petition.

 Does a late withdrawal have effect on my fees or financial aid?

 Not automatically.
 Many of the same circumstances that justify a late withdrawal may be grounds for fee reduction or an extension of student financial aid, but these questions are addressed by different offices because there are different issues involved with each of them.
 The colleges simply decide whether the student should receive a letter grade (A-F) or a W.

 University & Student Business Services is charged with calculating and collecting student fees.
 They will not normally consider a petition for fee reduction unless a student has been withdrawn, but just because a student is withdrawn does not mean that the fees are automatically reduced or forgiven.
 To apply for a fee reduction, contact University & Student Business Services directly.